quant-aq/py-smps/README.md

 ## Documentation

-I will eventually get to this, but for now you can check out the examples [here](/examples).
+I will eventually finish writing nice/new documentation, but for now you can check out the examples [here](/examples) which cover most use cases.

 ## Contributing to Development